Urban-Analytics-Technology-Platform/Urban-Analytics-Technology-Platform.github.io/src/content/blogs/platform_v2.md

 That's why we are releasing a set of combined observation and simulation datasets for 3 cities in the UK and inviting authors of bias correction methods to benchmark their methods for those cities.

-You can find the data here and the metrics for scoring the data here (TODO add links once Griff has the website up).
+You can find the data here and the metrics for scoring the data [here](https://alan-turing-institute.github.io/clim-recal/docs/datasets.html).

 Once we have these metrics, we plan to release bias-corrected climate projections for the whole of the UK and make them accessible for a number of use cases.